Introduction

 Applying Result

-When your are satisfied with the simulation, specify the frame range to be exported and hit Render.
+When you are satisfied with the simulation, specify the frame range to be exported and hit Render.
 By default, the end frame is set to the last frame number of the composition, but you can specify any duration.

-Two additional options allow you to specify whether the result must be applied to a copy of the original composition, and whether motion blur must be enabled for moving bodies.
+Two additional options allow you to specify whether the result must be applied to a copy of the original composition and whether motion blur must be enabled for moving bodies.

 The simulation is solved again, but this time animation data are stored in memory.
 At the end of the simulation, stored values are converted to AE keyframes, and Newton quits.